schneidereits/Dissertation/notice_board/README.md

 ## To-do

   1) ~~Create this Repo~~
-  2) Read literature and come up with some justified directional hypothisis: taken note of will amend
+  2) ~~Read literature and come up with some justified directional hypothisis
   3) Hone dissertation pitch and distribute: IN PROGRESS
   4) Creat list of reqired datasets: IN PROGRESS
   5) Help Gergana clean up and merge datasets of spectral images & plots